peerdavid/social-neural-network/README.md

 About 1.300 images per class are used from this well defined dataset to measure the performance of the network.

 ### Network Architecture
-We decided to train a network from scratch with input images of size 224x224x3.
+We decided to train a network from scratch (instead of fine tuning) with input images of size 224x224x3.
 The following architecture was used:

 | Name          | Shape            | Output Size  |